 The album amicorum originated in the desire to commemorate one’s fellow students, one’s university friends — and professors — in mid-16C Wittenberg.
-As soon as it became customary to include drawn and painted devices and miniatures, every album contained such schematic visual emblems of friendship, Lat. amicitia.
+As soon as it became customary to include drawn and painted devices and miniatures, almost every album contained such schematic visual emblems of friendship, Lat. amicitia.

 Friends, in this context — certainly throughout the rest of the 16C — means male friends — but the emblems of friendship are closely related to, and often identical (except for the sex of those depicted) with the emblems of love which we have already considered at some length here:

-But we begin with an allegedly ancient Roman image, which the English medieval Dominican preacher, Robert Holkot (d.1349), reported in the 26th of his Moralites, as the picture of love or friendship [amor vel amicitia], and described as a barefoot young man dressed in green with his heart exposed, and labelled with three pairs of opposite words.
+But we begin with an allegedly ancient Roman image, which the English medieval Dominican preacher, Robert Holcot (d.1349), reported in the 26th of his Moralites, as the picture of love or friendship [amor vel amicitia], and described as a barefoot young man dressed in green with his heart exposed, and labelled with three pairs of opposite words.
 Around his head are written, hiems et aestas [winter & summer], meaning that true love/friendship knows no season, takes no account of adversity or prosperity; around his heart, longe et prope [far & near], nor whether the friend is far off or near at hand; and around the hem of his robe, mors et vita [death & life], because a true friendship/love endures even after death.

 The contemporary little box (below) is particularly interesting, and I don’t believe has been mentioned in this connexion before.
 On the inside of the coffer-lid our young man is painted in green (as specified), with the words winter sumer on a banderole in his hair, aer and nach [far & near] around his open heart, and Tod and Lebe [death & life] on the hem of his robe.
 The banderole beside him makes it clear that he represents recht lieby [true love].